rahaug/laravel-front-sms/README.md

 # ISO 3166-2 Geographic Region code (E.g. GB, NO, SE)
 FRONT_DEFAULT_REGION=

+# Debugging: print messages to the log instead of sending to Front
+FRONT_FAKE_MESSAGES=false
 ```

 Register your Delivery report URL in your front settings page